lacks-space

 Hot Stamper Pressings of the Music of Neil Young Available Now

 I don’t know why I wasted so much time critiquing the sound of this remastered (2009) pressing.
-Frankly, it really wasn’t worth it.
+Frankly, it wasn’t worth it.

-However, since I listen to records for a living, I figured I might as well listen to this one, head to head with an excellent vintage pressing, of course.
+However, I make my living listening to records so I figured I might as well listen to this one, head to head with an excellent vintage pressing, of course.
 What other way to do it is there?

 Since we do shootouts for this album regularly, we know just how good the best pressings of After the Gold Rush can sound, and this newly remastered vinyl is missing almost everything that makes the album essential to any right thinking music lover’s collection.